open-edge-insights/video-ingestion/README.md

         },
      ```
     > **Note**
-    > *  RealSense Ingestor was tested with Intel RealSense Depth Camera D435i
+    > *  RealSense Ingestor was tested with Intel RealSense Depth Camera D435i and T265 camera.
     > *  RealSense Ingestor does not support poll_interval.
 Please use framerate to reduce the ingestion fps if required.
+    > *  Encoding is not supported with T265 camera.
+Please remove encoding key in [config.json](./config.json) and run [builder.py](https://github.com/open-edge-insights/eii-core/blob/master/build/builder.py)
     > *  If `serial` config is not provided then the first realsense camera in the device list will be connected.
     > *  If `framerate` config is not provided then the default framerate of 30 will be applied.
 Please make sure that the framerate provided is compatible with both the color and depth sensor of the realsense camera.
 With D435i camera only framerate 6,15,30 and 60 is supported and tested.
     > * IMU stream will work only if the realsense camera model supports the IMU feature.
 The default value for `imu_on` is set to false.
+In case one notices `Failed to open scan_element(HID-SENSOR)` exception in VideoIngestion logs when enabling IMU stream, please add `privileged: true` parameter in [docker-compose.yml](./docker-compose.yml) and run [builder.py](https://github.com/open-edge-insights/eii-core/blob/master/build/builder.py)

  ----

 > **Note**:

 > For all video and camera streams please make sure you are using appropriate UDF configuration.
 One may not get the expected output in the Visualizer/WebVisualizer screen if the udf is not compatible with the video source.